-How and when can a person discharge someone else’s halachic obligation?
-In what situations is this desirable?
+How and when can a person discharge someone else’s halakhic obligation?
+In what situation is this desirable?
 Who can do this for whom?

 Performing Mitzvot for Another

 We can fulfill certain mitzvot with the help of other people.
 For example, one person can separate challa for another or give tzedaka on another's behalf.
 A shochet can slaughter an animal for others to eat, and a mohel can circumcise a baby boy at his father's behest.